-Assistant Superintendents of Police and Deputy Superintendents of Police and Deputy Superintendents of Police.

-Assistant Superintendents of Police in accordance with subrule 4 of rule 1075 of Bombay Police Manual, Volume III, 1927:-
+45. The following are the details of investigation made by Investigation by Assistant Superintendents of Police and Deputy Suprintendents of Police.
+Superintendents of Police in accordance with subrule 4 of rule 1075 of Bombay Police Manual, Volume III, 1927:-

 Mr. Sarre, Assistant Superintendent of Police, while in Karachi investigated 4 cases.